 Vermeer is an exempted Bermuda reinsurer that provides capacity focused on risk remote layers in the U.S. property catastrophe market.
 Vermeer is managed by RUM in return for a management fee.
-The Company maintains majority voting control of Vermeer, while PGGM retains economic benefits.
+The Company maintains majority voting control of Vermeer, while the sole third-party investor, PGGM, retains all of the economic benefits.
 The Company concluded that Vermeer is a VIE as it has voting rights that are not proportional to its participating rights, and the Company is the primary beneficiary.
 As a result, the Company consolidates Vermeer and all significant inter-company transactions have been eliminated.
-The portion of Vermeer's earnings owned by third parties is recorded in the consolidated statements of operations as net income attributable to redeemable noncontrolling interests.
+The portion of Vermeer's earnings owned by PGGM is recorded in the consolidated statements of operations as net income attributable to redeemable noncontrolling interests.
 The Company has not provided any financial or other support to Vermeer that it was not contractually required to provide.